 - Offers Higher Range

-Synthetic fuels also provide a much longer range between oil changes.
+Synthetic fuels also provide a much longer range between oil extraction or changes.
 This ability to get a range of around 7000 miles to 10000 miles means the chances of you overusing the engine oil are lower.

 Therefore, the damages that usually occurs from overused engine oil are much lower than usual.